 And yet, and yet: in pair production, you can make an electron and a positron out of photons.
 So the electron is kinetic energy too.
 But now this kinetic energy is hidden.
 We call it mass-energy.
 Or potential energy.
 Or field energy.
 Only there’s angular momentum in this field, and a secret Poynting vector going around and around.
-See page 18 of Schrödinger’s quantization as a problem of proper values, part II.
-That’s where he said “let us think of a wave group… which in some way gets into a small closed ‘path’, whose dimensions are of the order of the wave length”.
+See page 26 of Schrödinger’s quantization as a problem of proper values, part II.
+That’s where he said “let us think of a wave group of the nature described above, which in some way gets into a small closed ‘path’, whose dimensions are of the order of the wave length”.
 Also see Hans Ohanian’s 1984 paper what is spin?
 He said “the means for filling the gap have been at hand since 1939, when Belinfante established that the spin could be regarded as due to a circulating flow of energy”.
 Frederik Belinfante’s paper was on the spin angular momentum of mesons.
 This circulating flow of energy is why electrons have their dipole magnetic moment, and go round in circles or helixes in a uniform magnetic field.
 That’s why the electron is a “spinor”.
 And this circulating flow of energy is there because in gamma-gamma pair production, the photon paths change from a straight linear paths, to closed paths:

 Pair production image accredited to McGraw Hill Higher Education, see Google